omriher/CapTipper/docs/Core.rst

 * res_num - HTTP response number (e.g "200 OK")
 * res_type - HTTP response type (e.g "application/octet-stream")
 * host - Server Host name
-* referer - Referer URL
+* referer - Request referrer URL
 * filename - Response object name (e.g "cat.jpg")
 * method - Rquest method (GET/POST/etc..)
 * redirect_to - The URL will be redirected to in case the ``location`` response header exists
 * req_microsec - Request microsec time
 * res_len - Response size
-* magic_name - Filetype as identified by Whatype (e.g "Windows executable file")
+* magic_name - File type as identified by Whatype (e.g "Windows executable file")
-* magic_ext - Filetype extension as identified by Whatype (e.g "EXE")
+* magic_ext - File type extension as identified by Whatype (e.g "EXE")

 A conversation is added to the list during the parsing process upon parsing the response packet.

-The function responsible for adding the conversation is ``finish_conversations(self)`` in CTCore.py. as part of the function, a reference to the Whatype library (Read more) is called.
+The function responsible for adding the conversation is ``finish_conversations(self)`` in CTCore.py.
+As part of the function, a reference to the :doc:`Whatype` library is called for file type identification.

-The file name set for each conversation is created with this priority:
+The file name set for each conversation is created by this order:

  1. Filename given to the object from the server with "Content Disposition: filename=<file>"
  2. The final part of the URI (ignoring arguments)